 This medicine has been prescribed for you (or for your child).
 Do not pass it on to others.
 It may harm them,

-1. What Co-amoxiclav is and what it is used for
+1. What Augmentine is and what it is used for

 4. Possible side effects

-WHAT CO-AMOXICLAV IS AND WHAT IT IS USED
+1. WHAT AUGMENTINE IS AND WHAT IT IS USED FOR

-Co-amoxiclav is used in adults and children to treat the
+Augmentine is used in adults and children to treat the following infections:

 • middle ear and sinus infections